tompston/gomarvin/README.md

   ```

 - If there are errors after creating a new config file, submit an issue.
 There might be some edge cases that have not been tested yet.
-- Gin and router bugs
-  - bugs caused by url params and routing should be fixed manually.
-Due to the way in which the routers and controllers are generated, the generated Gin servers won't be able to run initially.

 ### Credits to used packages